Clarifai/old-docs/application-settings.md

 ## Application Settings

-If at any point you'd like to change the application name, add/remove API Keys, and modify Workflow management for Predict, you may do so by visiting the application page and changing the values.
+If at any point you'd like to change the application name, add/remove API Keys, and modify Workflow management for Predict, you may do so by visiting the application details page and changing the values.

 ![image](/images/edit_application.jpg)